azlin new¶

 Basic Provisioning¶

-# Provision VM with default settings (Large = 128GB RAM)
+# Provision VM with default settings (large = 16 cores, 64GB RAM)

 azlin new